Table of Contents

 ERS provides special tabulations on the full range of ARMS data subjects.
-Examples are income, expenditures, farm operator and household demographics.
-To request an unpublished ARMS tabulation from ERS, please contact Jeffrey Hopkins (email@example.com).
+Examples include income, expenditures, and farm operator/household demographics.
+To request an unpublished ARMS tabulation from ERS, please contact the ARMS Team

-NASS provides special tabulations of ARMS data centered on the farm expenditures.
-The Special tabulations webpage explains their process and provides a list of current request, many not related to ARMS.
+NASS provides special tabulations of ARMS centered on farm expenditures data.
+The Special tabulations webpage explains the NASS process and provides a list of current requests, many of which are not related to ARMS data.

-The following tables have been prepared by ERS in response to requests for special tabulations and are now available to the public at no cost upon request.
-To receive a copy of the listed analyses contact Robert Dubman (firstname.lastname@example.org) and specify the ID number.
+Tables prepared by ERS in response to requests for special tabulations and are available upon request at no cost.
+To receive a copy of the listed analyses, contact the ERS ARMS Team.

-ARMS data can be made available to qualified researchers at U.S. universities or government agencies.
-These projects must be formally administered through a Memorandum of Understanding and project agreement between ERS, NASS, and the responsible research organization.
-ERS and NASS will review proposed projects to determine if ARMS data are suitable for the hypotheses and if sample size available is adequate to support the analysis.
+Qualified researchers at U.S. universities or Government agencies can have access granted to ARMS data for specific research projects.
+The mechanism for formally requesting data access is via the Standard Application Portal (SAP).
+ERS and NASS will review access requests and the proposed projects to determine if ARMS data are suitable for the hypotheses and if the available sample size is adequate to support the proposed analysis.

 ARMS data may be used for statistical purposes only; they may not be used for non-statistical purposes, such as regulatory or enforcement purposes or release under the Freedom of Information Act (FOIA).
 In addition, all estimates must pass strict nondisclosure reviews.
 Entities and individuals outside USDA with access to this confidential survey data are subject to the same Federal statutes that apply to USDA and its employees.
 Under these statutes, individuals who unlawfully disclose confidential data are subject to fines and other penalties.

-The following steps are required to get approval to access ARMS data:
+The following steps are required to get approval for accessing ARMS data: